emotion-analysis-project/SemEval2025-Task11/README.md

 | Vladimir Araujo              | KU Leuven                   | esp                                      |
 | Vukosi Marivate              | University of Pretoria      | tsn, tso                                 |
 | Saif M. Mohammad             | NRC Canada                  | eng                                      |

-## How to Participate

-1. **Register**: Sign up on the competition platform (link to be provided).
-2. **Download**: Access the datasets and starter kit from the repository.
-3. **Develop**: Build your models using the provided data and baseline.
-4. **Submit**: Upload your predictions to the evaluation server.
-5. **Evaluate**: Receive feedback on your submission's performance.

-## Ethical Considerations

-This task will respect existing intellectual property by only making use of publicly and freely available datasets.
-Additionally, we adhere to the fifty ethical considerations in emotion recognition and the ACL Code of Ethics.
-The datasets will be approved by our respective Institutional Research Ethics Boards.
-Annotators will be paid the minimum wage of their respective countries (or higher), and their privacy will be respected.

 ## References